theRealAph/ScopeLocals/README.md

 `ThreadLocal`s to make sure they cannot be set inappropriately, but you're still carrying the cost of mutability.

-It is unfortunately common for developers to forget to remove a `ThreadLocal`, which can lead to a long-term memory leak.
-Even though the program has long since moved on from having any use for an object, it will not be garbage collected if no method has called `remove()`.

-It would be better if the context associated with a thread were to be cleaned up automatically.
-Also, having to call `remove()` on a `ThreadLocal` to clean it up when it's no longer in use is somewhat antithetical to the way that Java usually works.

-In practice, thread locals are managed by the `Thread` itself.
-Every thread must maintain a thread local map.
-This is an object that maps from `ThreadLocal` instances to each thread's copy of that thread-local variable.
-Just as a program associates data with a thread-local variable, the Java runtime associates a `ThreadLocal` instances with data via a thread local map.

 ### The problem with unconstrained mutability